 - The (Dis)Pleasure Principle, an article about how to maximize the benefits of practice routine, first published in the February, 2007 issue of Strings.

 - "I don't know, but I have a pretty neck," an article by the young trumpeter Flynn Müller describing a workshop I gave in Germany.

 - An Alexander Teacher Reads The Free Voice, His Mouth Agape, an essay about the Alexander Technique and singing published in The Modern Singing Master: Essays in Honor of Cornelius L. Reid.

 - The Alexander Technique: A Practical Lesson, an original essay that describes how the Alexander Technique applies in practice.

 - In a Spin, an abridged version of the above, published in the August, 2003 issue of The Strad.
 This is a four-page pdf file that may be slow to download.

-- A Couple of Swells, a history of the messa di voce (the art of swelling and diminishing a note) for string players, first published in the May, 2004 issue of The Strad (requires Word for Windows).
+- A Couple of Swells, a history of the messa di voce (the art of swelling and diminishing a note) for string players, first published in the May, 2004 issue of The Strad.

-- The Harmonic Series, with exercises for string players, originally published in the January, 2005 issue of The Strad (a four-page pdf file that may be slow to download).
+- The Harmonic Series, with exercises for string players, originally published in the January, 2005 issue of The Strad.

 I'm a D'Addario Artist, and I recommend Kaplan cello strings.
 My preference: Heavy tension.
-These strings have wonderful harmonics and handle very easily.
+These strings handle very easily and have wonderful harmonics.